XXRicardo/iot-cve/Tenda/AC12/Stack-Based Buffer Overflow in Tenda Wi-Fi 5 Router AC1206（AC1206V1.0RTL_V15.03.06.23）.md

 # Stack-Based Buffer Overflow in Tenda Wi-Fi 5 Router AC1206 (AC1206V1.0RTL_V15.03.06.23)
 ## Overview
 A stack-based buffer overflow vulnerability exists in the Tenda Wi-Fi 5 Router AC12 device running firmware version AC1206V1.0RTL_V15.03.06.23.
 Due to the lack of restrictions on certain parameters and the absence of boundary checks in the `GetParentControlInfo` function, a stack overflow may occur.
-Unauthenticated remote attackers can execute a Denial of Service (DoS) attack through parameters in this endpoint.`/goform/GetParentControlInfo``initWebs``formDefineTendDa`
+Unauthenticated remote attackers can execute a Denial of Service (DoS) attack through parameters in this endpoint.`/goform/GetParentControlInfo`, `initWebs`, `formDefineTendDa`

 ## Vulnerability Details
 + **Vendor**: Shenzhen Jixiang Tenda Technology Co., Ltd.